-Duck Eggs have shells that are a bit more porous than chicken eggs.
-At the same time, they are a bit less brittle than chicken eggs, so they are a tidge harder to crack.
+Duck eggs have shells that are a bit more porous than chicken eggs.
+At the same time, they are a bit less brittle than chicken eggs, so they are a bit harder to crack.
 The coloration of the shell can vary by breed of duck.

 The yolks are an orangey-yellow, and have a higher fat content than chicken eggs.
 The whites are higher in protein, and are very more transparent, with less of a yellowy-tinge to them, and so are very white when cooked.

 Duck Eggs taste a bit richer than chicken eggs.
 Some people don’t like the extra-richness, calling it “birdy” or “gamey.”
 Others find that the flavour tastes like what “chicken eggs used to”, before mass production.

 Ducks lay their eggs later in the day than chickens do, often not until 9:30 or 10:00 am in the morning.
 They will lay their eggs all over the place, and if there is water nearby, they will often drop them in the water at the water’s edge.
 They are laid in sizes ranging from teeny to extra-large, just as chicken eggs are, though often it’s just the large ones are sold commercially.
 Extra large size for Duck Eggs in America is 2 1/2 oz (70g); large 2 oz (55g.)